Compton–Belkovich Thorium Anomaly

-The Compton–Belkovich Thorium Anomaly is a hotspot (volcanic complex) on the Moon.
-It is on the far side of the Moon and was found by a gamma-ray spectrometer in 1998.
-It is an area of concentrated thorium, a 'fertile' element.
-Lunar rock samples from the Apollo missions reveal that most lunar volcanism occurred around 3 to 4 billion years ago, but this feature could have formed as recently as 1 billion years ago due to the unknown history of the moon's far side.
+The Compton–Belkovich Thorium Anomaly is a volcanic complex on the far side of the Moon.
+It was found by a gamma-ray spectrometer in 1998 and is an area of concentrated thorium, a 'fertile' element.
+Lunar rock samples from the Apollo missions reveal that most lunar volcanism occurred around 3 to 4 billion years ago, but this feature could have formed as recently as 1 billion years ago due to the unknown history of the Moon's far side.

 Description

 The Compton–Belkovich Thorium Anomaly was found in 1998 by the Gamma Ray Spectrometer (GRS) instrument on board the Lunar Prospector (LP) and subsequently identified as a hotspot, located around 61.1°N 99.5°E. The estimated thorium concentration reaches 5.3 µg/g (5.3 micrograms per gram) while the surrounding highland basalts only contain between 0 and 2 µg/g.
 Compared to the Earth's thorium concentration of 0.06 µg/g, the Compton–Belkovich's is very high.
 It has unusually high reflectance, identified by a visible imaging study that was carried out later by the Clementine spacecraft in a Clementine Visible Images study.
 High resolution images from the Lunar Reconnaissance Orbiter LRO made it possible to analyze the surface features of the Compton–Belkovich Thorium Anomaly in 2011.